pkdevaraj/Presentations/Chef_workstations.md

 * **Knife**

 Knife is a command-line tool that provides an interface between a local chef-repo and the Chef server.
-Knife helps users to manage Nodes, Cookbooks and recipes, Roles, Stores of JSON data (data bags), including encrypted data, Environments, Cloud resources, including provisioning, The installation of the chef-client on management workstations and Searching of indexed data on the Chef server
+Knife helps users to manage Nodes, Cookbooks and recipes, Roles, Stores of JSON data (data bags), including encrypted data, Environments, Cloud resources, including provisioning, The installation of the chef-client on management workstations and Searching of indexed data on the Chef server.

+To know more about Knife check [this](https://docs.chef.io/knife.html).

 * **Knife Plugin**